 In the early days, mixing pink with red was considered a fashion faux pas.
 But thanks to the fashion houses of Gucci, Valentino, and Celine, it has become one of the hottest pairings of today.

-As seen on the model, pink and red go together perfectly.
-That’s because a pink blazer complements her red pants well.
+I think pink and red go together perfectly.
+That’s because a pink blazer complements red pants well.
 Adding a few jewel tones into the mix – just like purple and blue – make for an outfit that you’ll likely see in the Paris Fashion Week.

 If you think that red is too bright for you, then you can go for a toned-down version: burgundy.
 This deep, wine-red color is sure to blend well with your pink outfit – no matter how casual or formal it might be.